 - open the tab & do what it says

 If you’d like to customize your options, check out the second page of the fortune teller PDF – it has a fill-in-the-blank version.
 It’s the perfect activity decision-maker for any time of year!
 Click the button below to download to make your free fortune teller:

 For more tutorials and printables, please visit www.melissaesplin.com.
 This tutorial is free for personal use and should not be distributed without the author’s consent.

-Your kids will be amazed by all the kinetic fun!
 Never be bored again with these fun kids’ crafts!